5 Easiest Beans to Digest – Gentle, Bloat-Free Options

 3. Blood Sugar Management

-Beans have a low glycemic index, which means they cause a slower, more gradual rise in blood sugar levels.
+Beans have a low glycemic index, which means they raise blood sugar levels much more slowly.
 This makes them an excellent choice for people managing insulin resistance, diabetes or those looking to maintain stable energy levels levels.

 Related: Insulin Resistance and Menopause: What You Might Not Know